On the the critical exponent for the semilinear Euler-Poisson-Darboux-Tricomi equation with power nonlinearity: Proof of Theorem

 \subsection{Derivation of the iteration frame}

 In this subsection we derive the iteration frame for $U$.
-To this purpose we employ the \emph{double multiplier technique} from \cite{PT18}.
-Given $t\in (1,T)$, let us begin by choosing as test function in \eqref{integral rel def sol} a cut-off that localizes the forward light-cone, namely, we take $\phi\in\mathcal{C}^\infty_0\big([1,T)\times \mathbb{R}^n\big)$ such that $\phi=1$ in $\{(s,x)\in [1,t]\times \mathbb{R}^n: |x|\leqslant R+\phi_\ell(s)-\phi_\ell(1)\}$.
+To this purpose we employ the \emph{double multiplier technique} from \cite{PT18} (see also \cite{ITW21,PalTak22}).
+Given $t\in (1,T)$, let us begin by choosing as test function in \eqref{integral rel def sol} a cut-off function that localizes the forward light-cone, namely, we take $\phi\in\mathcal{C}^\infty_0\big([1,T)\times \mathbb{R}^n\big)$ such that $\phi=1$ in $\{(s,x)\in [1,t]\times \mathbb{R}^n: |x|\leqslant R+\phi_\ell(s)-\phi_\ell(1)\}$.
 Therefore, from \eqref{integral rel def sol} we get Differentiating with respect to $t$ the previous equality, we obtain If we denote by $r_1,r_2$ the roots of the quadratic equation then, we can rewrite the right-hand side of the last relation as follows We emphasize that the role of $r_1$ and $r_2$ is fully interchangeable in the previous identity.
-Combining \eqref{ODE for U} and \eqref{double multiplier}, after some straightforward steps we arrive at Let us set where the definition of $\delta$ is given in \eqref{def delta}.
-From here on, these will be the fixed values of $r_1$, $r_2$.
-Consequently, from \eqref{OIE for U} we have a twofold result.
-On the one hand, we get the lower bound estimate for $U$ where $I\doteq \int_{\mathbb{R}^n} u_0(x)\, \mathrm{d}x$.
+Combining \eqref{ODE for U} and \eqref{double multiplier}, after some straightforward steps we arrive at